jesperweber/Our.Umbraco.HeadlessPreview/README.md

 # Our.Umbraco.HeadlessPreview

 This package overrides the default Umbraco preview button and lets you configure an alternative preview url.
+This way editors can easily access preview in a headless setup.

+You can set different modes for the preview button, depending on your needs (headless preview, standard Umbraco preview or no preview).

 ## Installation